pinglainstitute/energy-gdp-emissions/README.md

 The negative correlation coefficients imply though there was a decrease in HHI (diverification in resources), CO2 emission increased.
 Which means the energy consumption kept increasing along with resource diversification.

 In the notebook, additional experiments, targetting on CO2 per capita and Carbon intensity (based on kaya indentity) were tested.
 However, the results had bias.
 Also, even if the results were acceptable, since the main target should be CO2, an additional forecast would be required.
 This will lead to an error propagation

+After the results, the decision was made to exclude HHI.

 ### Plots